Highlights of Morocco

 Morocco is well-known as the “gateway to Africa”, and it lives up to its name.
 As you prepare to spend time in a new continent, country, and culture, prepare yourself for ancient cities, mouth-watering cuisine, and other-worldly architecture.
 Read on to learn more about Moroccan and Muslim culture and see specific tips to help you make the most of your trip.

-- Note that if you are not Muslim you are not allowed to enter most mosques in Morocco.
+- If you are not Muslim, you are not allowed to enter most mosques in Morocco.
 You should also be wary of taking photos or peering through windows of mosques

 - Haggling is part of the culture, especially in the souks markets in Marrakesh.
 Be prepared for a lot of back-and-forth when purchasing an item, especially if you don’t want to pay 4x too much!
 A rule of thumb is to start bargaining at 1/3 of the price you’re initially quoted.
 Give it a try!